-Hello:) I'm a freelance writer, travel planner, and photographer originally from Northern Michigan.
-My first paid gig was through Oyster.com -- a start-up travel site, now owned by TripAdvisor, who sent me to photograph and review hotels in the U.S., Caribbean, Central America, South Pacific, and South Asia.
+I'm a freelance writer, photographer, and travel planner originally from Northern Michigan, affectionately known as 'Up North'.
+My first paid gig was through Oyster.com — a start-up travel site, now owned by TripAdvisor, who sent me to photograph and review hotels in the U.S., Caribbean, Central America, South Pacific, and South Asia.
 Since 2011, I've covered 500+ properties around the world.

 How did you get involved in travel?